-Building under construction topples in Cambodia, killing 17
+Cambodia PM to oversee rescue operation at building collapse

 “Fortunately the rescuers found me in time,” he added.

-In Bangkok, Southeast Asian leaders expressed their condolences to Cambodia, whose leader is among heads of state attending the annual summit of the Association of Southeast Asian Nations in the Thai capital.
+In Bangkok, Southeast Asian leaders expressed their condolences to Cambodia, whose leader was among heads of state attending the annual summit of the Association of Southeast Asian Nations in the Thai capital.

-“Over the past few days the unexpected had happened in Cambodia, buildings had collapsed and there were a number of casualties,” Thai Prime Minister Prayuth Chan-ocha told a news conference.

 The 10-nation regional bloc announced a new project for the region to respond better to disasters and emergencies.

 Sopheng Cheang reported from Phnom Penh, Cambodia.
 Associated Press writer Kaweewit Kaewjinda in Bangkok contributed to this report.